deleugpn/blog/content/blog/using-aws-lambda-as-a-private-laravel-api/index.md

 #### Lambda Invoke to Http Request

 The mindset behind this problem that lead me to this solution was this:
-Larave has an `index.php` file which captures the Request information from the PHP Superglobals and handles the request through the Http Kernel.
+Laravel has an `index.php` file which captures the Request information from the PHP Superglobals and handles the request through the Http Kernel.
 If I write a different "`index.php`" that simulates the exact same behavior, but instead of extracting the request data from the Superglobals it